XGR Chain — Network Upgrade & Hardfork Process

 Examples:

-- new RPC endpoint
+- new public RPC endpoint

-- removed RPC endpoint
+- removed public RPC endpoint

 - changed response field